steventroughtonsmith/NSBezierPathToCollada/README.md

-Simple code that takes an NSBezierPath, and exports it to a Collada scene (.dae) using private API.
+Simple code that takes an NSBezierPath, and exports it to a Collada scene (.dae) using SceneKit.

 Requires Mac OS X v10.9 or higher.